-Performance Measure1.2(1): Using OFHEO's minimum capital standard, the ratio of core capital to required minimum capital is equal to or greater than one on at least a quarterly basis for each Enterprise.
+Performance Measure 1.2(1): Using OFHEO's minimum capital standard, the ratio of core capital to required minimum capital is equal to or greater than one on at least a quarterly basis for each Enterprise.

-- Performance Measure1.2(2): Using OFHEO's risk-based capital standard, the ratio of total capital to required risk-based capital is equal to or greater than one on at least a quarterly basis for each Enterprise. - Performance Measure1.2(3): Whenever an Enterprise does not comply with OFHEO's capital requirement, OFHEO receives an acceptable capital plan.
+Performance Measure 1.2(2): Using OFHEO's risk-based capital standard, the ratio of total capital to required risk-based capital is equal to or greater than one on at least a quarterly basis for each Enterprise.